Plastic colour-coded chopping boards can help avoid cross-contamination of food in your kitchen.

 Colour coded chopping boards are made from two different types of polyethylene plastic: high-density polyethylene (HDPE) and low-density polyethylene (LDPE).
 Both types of plastic chopping boards are used widely by chefs and caterers in professional kitchens and food prep areas.

 In short, although high-density boards are slightly more expensive, they offer much more durability than their low-density comparisons and are more widely used in commercial environments.
 Low-density boards offer a cheaper alternative to ensure best practice food hygiene standards are met however, low-density boards may have to be replaced more frequently depending on their volume of use in kitchens and catering areas.
+You might be wondering which type of food preparation chopping board is the one for you?
+Deciding which is the best chopping board will be easier after you have read our simple guide below.

 What’s the difference?